N7ghtm4r3/Nova/README.md

 - At least **Java 18 JDK** installed on your machine
 - An SQL environment installed, it is recommended to use **MySQL**
-- Before run the backend service, **for the first time only**, you need to create a database named **nova** by default or a custom name that must be inserted in the connection URL cited below in this section
 - Before run the backend service, **for the first time only**, you need to store in the **profiles** subfolder **(created automatically by the server)** the default profile pic as below:
   ``` bash